Ryukijano/Msc_research_future_frame_prediciton/README.md

 Feel free to modify this template with your specific details and add any additional sections or information that you think would be relevant for users of your repository.

-Good luck with your project, and I'm excited to see what you achieve with VPTR on the JIGSAWS Suturing dataset!